Skip to Content

 Final Thoughts

-Wedging clay is unlikely to become any potter’s favorite part of the day.
+Wedging clay is unlikely to become the favorite part of your day.
 However, the stack and slam wire wedging method is speedy and efficient.
 And once, you get into a flow, it can feel quite satisfying.
-All that slamming is a good way to get your frustrations out.
-And it’s cheaper than therapy!
+All that slamming is a good way to get your frustrations out, and it’s cheaper than therapy!